 This classic tug was built in 1941 by Lester F. Alexander of New Orleans, LA as the West Wind for the Panama Canal Company.
-In 1944 she was sold to the Union Oil Company of California.
-Newtown Creek Towing purchased the tug in 1951 and renamed her Russell 2.
-In 1961 she was sold to RDM Marine and renamed West Wind.
-Toth Motorships acquired the West Wind in 1965.
-Lorraine Krispin acquired the tug in 1968, and it passed again to James Mazurek in 1970.
-The tug eventually ended up in the hands of Buffalo Industrial Diving of Buffalo, NY.
-She was later sold to A.J.
-Brothers Marine Construction, and then to Man O’ Trees Inc. of Buffalo.
+In 1944 she was sold to the Union Oil Company of California, continuing to work in Panama.
+Newtown Creek Towing of New York, NY purchased the tug in 1951 and renamed her Russell 2.
+Grace D. Myers and Lawrence B. Raskin of New York, NY purchased the tug in 1960.
+In 1961 she was sold to RDM Marine of Brooklyn, NY and renamed West Wind.
+Toth Motorships of Toledo, Ohio acquired the West Wind in 1965.
+Lorraine Krispin of Algonac, Michigan acquired the tug in 1968, and it passed again to James Mazurek of Mount Clemens, MI in 1970.
+The tug eventually ended up under the ownership of A.J.
+Brothers Marine Construction of Williamsville, NY.
+She was later sold to Buffalo Industrial Diving Company, and then to Man O’ Trees Inc. of Buffalo, NY.
 In 2016 she was purchased by Dean Marine & Excavating of Mount Clemens, MI.

 - Type: Single Screw Tugboat